 - 1/2 teaspoon freshly grated nutmeg

 - Place apple cider in a crockpot.
-You can also let it simmer on the back of the stove in a Dutch oven if you like—but you'll have to remember to stir it, and cook it for half the time.
+You can also let it simmer on the back of the stove in a Dutch oven if you like.
+If you do this, you'll have to remember to stir it and cook it for only half as long.

-- Add cinnamon sticks, allspice and brown sugar and stir.
+- Add cinnamon sticks, allspice, and brown sugar.
+Stir.

-- Press the cloves into the oranges and lemons, and cut the citrus fruits in half.
+- Cut the citrus fruits in half.
 Add them to the crockpot with the cider.

-- Add fresh nutmeg.
-Cover the crockpot and set to low.
-Cook for 4-6 hours, and serve hot.
-Merry Christmas!
+- Cover the crockpot and set to low.

-Nobody actually knows how to make the traditional wassail.
-The origins of the drink go back for centuries, stretching into the middle ages.
-Recipes weren't written down for wassail until the middle of the 19th century, so whatever we make today is rather a guess.
-Most likely it originally contained far more spices than today, including mace, and far more cloves and nutmeg.
-Probably why they laced it with a lot of alcohol.
-Modern palettes are very different, and this version reflects that.
+Nobody actually knows how to make "traditional" wassail.
+The origins of the drink date back to the Middle Ages.
+Wassail recipes weren't written down until the middle of the 19th century, so it's difficult to say how closely our modern concoctions resemble the wassails of the past.
+It is likely that the beverage originally contained far more spices than it does today.
+It probably included mace and likely featured higher concentrations of cloves and nutmeg.
+This may be why the wassails of the past were laced with so much alcohol.
+Modern palettes are very different, however, and this recipe reflects that.